-Your UWF financial aid package will be made up of a combination of awards depending on your academic standing and your financial need.
-Awards including scholarships, grants, loans, and federal work-study opportunities are all part of what makes a UWF education affordable.
+Your UWF aid package is a combination of awards depending on your academic standing, grade level, residency status, dependency status, Cost of Attendance and financial need.
+Financial Aid Package Offers include scholarships, grants, loans, and work-study that are all part of what makes a UWF education affordable.

-2) Office of Undergraduate Admissions Scholarships: Admitted students are automatically considered for scholarship awards using the material provided in the application for admissions to evaluate academic merit.
-Some scholarships will also require the submission of the FAFSA to be eligible.
+Several scholarships will also require the results of the FAFSA to be eligible.
 The vast majority of scholarships are awarded to students entering during the fall semester; however, scholarships are available for spring term entrants on a limited basis.
 Some scholarships are renewable and others are one-time awards.
-Learn more at Admissions Awards and Aid.
+Learn more at Admissions Awards and Scholarships.

 Renewal Criteria: Generally a 3.0 cumulative UWF GPA is required for renewal.
 If there is a higher minimum standard and/or credit hour requirement, it will be included in the award notification.
 Renewable UWF scholarships require continuous, full-time enrollment (excluding summer) at UWF.
 Students must remain in good academic standing.
 Once lost due to academics, a scholarship will not be reinstated if GPA improves.

-4) Athletic Scholarships: are awarded by the coach of each individual sport.
+Athletic Scholarships are awarded by the coach of each individual sport.
 Contact the Athletics Department for information on scholarship availability.

 Florida Bright Futures is a merit-based scholarship for Florida residents who graduate from a Florida high school.
 Contact your high school guidance counselor to determine your eligibility.

 - Florida Academic Scholars (FAS) - $211.23 per credit hour (fall/spring/summer)

 - Florida Medallion Scholars (FMS) - $158.42 per credit hour (fall/spring/summer)